 What you should know about getting a fluoride treatment

-At Gladstone Family Dental Group, we are a family dentist office that uses fluoride on a regular basis.
+At Gladstone Family Dental And Implants, we are a family dentist office that uses fluoride on a regular basis.
 We recommend that all of our youth patients under the age of eighteen have a fluoride treatment, at least once a year.
 Statistically, these treatments reduce the risk of getting cavities by 30 percent.
 This is significant considering that tooth decay is one of the primary reasons children miss days from school.
 Adults can also benefit from receiving a fluoride treatment and if you would like to find out if it is right for you, call 816-559-7943 to schedule an appointment.
 The treatment itself only takes a couple of minutes.
 The fluoride is applied directly to the teeth.
 It has no odor or smell and after a few minutes, patients are free to leave.
 It is one of the easiest ways to prevent cavities.

 How to select the right toothbrush

 Patients of our general dentist office are given a toothbrush at each visit.
 We recommend that you use it for three months and then replace it.
 When purchasing a toothbrush, look for a soft one that will not irritate your gums or erode your enamel.
 Otherwise, we suggest a battery operated or electric toothbrush since they can give you the best clean.
 The toothbrush head rotates while you are moving the brush around, helping you to break up more plaque for the cleanest possible teeth.